pearu/f2py/doc/package_structure.rst

 and the following methods:

   * `.info(message)`, `.warning(message)`, `.error(message)` - to spit out
-    messages to
-    `sys.stderr` stream.
+    messages to the `sys.stderr` stream.
   * `.get_variable(name)` - get `Variable` instance by name that is defined in current namespace.
 If name is not defined, then the corresponding `Variable` instance is created.
-  * `.analyze()` - calculate various information about the `Statement`, this information is saved in `.a` attribute that is `AttributeHolder` instance.
+  * `.analyze()` - calculate various information about the `Statement`, this information is saved in `.a` attribute that is an instance of `AttributeHolder`.

 All statement classes are derived from the `Statement` class.
-Block statements are derived from the `BeginStatement` class and is assumed to end with an `EndStatement` instance in `.content` attribute list. `BeginStatement` and `EndStatement` instances have the following
+Block statements are derived from the `BeginStatement` class and are assumed to end with an `EndStatement` instance in the `.content` attribute list. `BeginStatement` and `EndStatement` instances have the following
 attributes: